 Career advising begins during the first year of study.
 The student obtains career counseling from the academic advisor, the Office of Experiential Programs, and the Office of Workforce Development, through classroom instruction in the seminar courses and on-site experience during the internship and project process.
 The following services are offered for enrolled students and alumni: career counseling, assessment inventories, career exploration, professional development resources, events and programs, graduate and professional school advising, mock interviews, resume review, and mentoring.
 All of these efforts are available to encourage the student to begin planning early for eventual entry into the workplace.
-The University partners with staffing agencies to provide support and resources for the student during a career search.
+The University partners with private sector and public sector employers and staffing agencies to provide support and resources for the student during a career search.
 For more information, contact CareerServices@HarrisburgU.edu.